-Culture method was implemented in this research to determine some microorganism.
-However, another culture-independent method based on cloned 16S rRNA sequence was introduced[17].
-Moreover, with profiling culture enriched molecule, most human gut microbiota, especially bacteria, are able to be cultured[32].
-Moreover using selective media will enable bacteria growth and detection that may be missed.
-Culture method which relied on various specific media was compared with molecular-based analysis in this research and significant difference was not found between the two.
-From culture method, elderly subjects tended to have higher concentration of Coliform, E. coli and Total lactic acid bacteria.
-Thus, our finding was not exactly similar with previous studies in Asian population[37,38][33,34].
-However, those data came from East Asia population (Japanese) and the study was conducted in the early 1970s.
-Our study population, both younger and elderly subjects had shown a different pattern where these bacteria were found in relatively higher concentration, the data are shown in Table 3.
-The different distribution of gut microbiota in our study showed that the gut microbiota might change over time, and the gut microbiota of Indonesians was unique.
+A culture method was used in this research to determine some microorganisms.
+However, another culture-independent method based on cloned 16S rRNA sequence was introduced[21].
+Moreover, with profiling culture enriched molecules, most human gut microbiota, especially bacteria, are able to be cultured[36].
+In addition, using selective media will enable bacterial growth and detection that may be missed.
+The culture method which relied on various specific media was compared with molecular-based analysis in this research and a significant difference was not found between the two methods.
+With the culture method, elderly subjects tended to have higher concentrations of Coliform, E. coli and total lactic acid bacteria.
+Thus, our findings were not similar to those in previous studies in an Asian population[37,38].
+However, these data were obtained from an East Asian population (Japanese) and the study was conducted in the early 1970s.
+Our study population, both young and elderly subjects showed a different pattern where these bacteria were found in relatively higher concentrations (Table 3).
+The different distribution of gut microbiota in our study showed that the gut microbiota may change over time, and the gut microbiota of Indonesians was unique.

-Potential of probiotic and prebiotic in maintaining gut microbiota balance.
-Analysis of the gut microbiota was done to observe its potential to modulate and improve health, particularly in elderly when protective bacteria (Bifidobacteria) declined and potential pathogenic Enterobacteriaceae increased.
-Numerous conditions could trigger the shift in elderly gut microbiota, such as the weakened chewing ability, declining intestinal physiological condition to digest, lowered appetite, and the limited ability to prepare food.
-Consumption of probiotic and prebiotic could be used as a way to keep the balance of microbiota in elderly, to maintain health.
+Probiotics and prebiotics have the potential to maintain gut microbiota balance.
+Analysis of the gut microbiota was carried out to observe its potential to modulate and improve health, particularly in the elderly when protective bacteria (Bifidobacteria) declined and potential pathogenic Enterobacteriaceae increased.
+Numerous conditions could trigger the shift in elderly gut microbiota, such as weakened chewing ability, a decline in intestinal physiological condition to digest, lowered appetite, and limited ability to prepare food.
+Consumption of probiotics and prebiotics could be used as a way to retain the balance of microbiota in the elderly, in order to maintain health.

 ARTICLE HIGHLIGHTS